Space Nation

+Introduction

-Space Nation is a Finnish/US company that plans to produce a reality TV-show, the winner of which will be sent to space.
-The competitors will be selected from users of a game app.
-Space Nation has built up partnerships with companies in the space industry in the US, Europe and China.
+Space Nation is a privately held Finnish/US space exploration training company that develops immersive mission experiences modeled on astronaut training and mission operations.
+Originally established in Finland and later restructured in the United States, the organization develops immersive, simulated space mission programs modeled on astronaut training and operational spaceflight environments.
+Space Nation has built up partnerships with companies in the space industry in the US, Europe, South America, and China.
 It is the first space tourism company to join the United Nations World Tourism Organization (UNWTO) as an affiliate member.

-Astronaut Training Program
+Its programs combine experiential learning, team-based mission scenarios, and astronaut-guided instruction for individuals, professionals, and organizations interested in space exploration and high-performance teamwork.

+The company operates both in-person mission simulations and digital community-based programming, positioning itself within the commercial space training and space-inspired experiential education sector.

+History

+Founding and Early Development (2013-2018)

+Space Nation was co-founded in 2013 by Mazdak Nassir and Kalle Vähä-Jaakkola in Finland.
+The organization was established with the stated mission of broadening access to space-related education and astronaut-style training experiences beyond government astronaut corps.

+During its early years, Space Nation focused on developing a mobile-based astronaut training application designed to simulate elements of astronaut preparation and build a global community of space enthusiasts.

 In April 2018 Space Nation launched a game app for mobile phones, the Space Nation Navigator, which the company calls an astronaut training app.
-It is developed in partnership with NASA astronaut trainers and includes mini games, quizzes, challenges and a narrative adventure.
+It was developed in partnership with NASA astronaut trainers and includes mini games, quizzes, challenges and a narrative adventure.
 The app was announced as the first step in the "Space Nation Astronaut Program".
-Space Nation promises to choose one hundred app users for a real life training camp; twelve of these Candidates will continue to a 10-week astronaut training program.
-The best performing candidate will become a "Space Nation Astronaut" to get a free trip to space.
+Space Nation promised to choose one hundred app users for a real-life training camp where twelve of those Candidates would continue to a 10-week astronaut training program.
+The best performing candidate would become a "Space Nation Astronaut" and get a free trip to space.
 The company arranged a first "training experience" for social media influencers in May 2018 in North East Iceland in an area where the NASA astronauts trained for the Apollo program before going to the Moon in 1967.

 The company did not announce the carrier for the supposed space flight.
 As of November 2018, all possible carriers have not yet started with regular commercial space tourism.

+In August 2018, Space Nation announced it had "encountered financial difficulties" and put the "Space Nation Astronaut Program" on an indefinite hold.
+On November 16, 2018, Space Nation's CEO informed investors and crowdfunders, that the company is filing for bankruptcy.